 Harriet Tubman On The $20 Bill?
 Not During The Trump Administration

-Remember the planned redesign of the $20 bill that was going to include the first African American woman to appear on U.S.. currency?
+Remember the planned redesign of the $20 bill that was going to include the first African American woman to appear on U.S. currency?

 Well, don't expect to see Harriett Tubman on your $20 any time soon.

-Treasury Secretary Steven Mnuchin confirmed Wednesday what had been apparent for some time, that the currency redesign pursued by his Obama administration predecessor Jacob Lew not is going to happen during the Trump administration.
+Treasury Secretary Steven Mnuchin confirmed Wednesday what had been apparent for some time: The currency redesign pursued by his Obama administration predecessor Jacob Lew not is going to happen during the Trump administration.

 In testimony before the House Financial Services Committee, Mnuchin said U.S. currency is being redesigned, but primarily for "counterfeiting issues."